 Nexa Resources S.A.
 (NEXA) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had lost 1.93% over the past month, lagging the Basic Materials sector's loss of 0.06% and the S&P 500's gain of 0.39% in that time.
+Coming into today, shares of the company had lost 0.84% in the past month.
+In that same time, the Basic Materials sector gained 0.31%, while the S&P 500 gained 0.87%.

 Nexa Resources S.A. will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Nexa Resources S.A. to post earnings of $0.55 per share.
-This would mark year-over-year growth of 25%.
-Meanwhile, our latest consensus estimate is calling for revenue of $700.65 million, up 10.43% from the prior-year quarter.
+The company is expected to report EPS of $0.55, up 25% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $700.65 million, up 10.43% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.40 per share and revenue of $2.66 billion, which would represent changes of +133.18% and +36.09%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.40 per share and revenue of $2.66 billion.
+These totals would mark changes of +133.18% and +36.09%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Nexa Resources S.A.These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Nexa Resources S.A.These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 31.37% lower within the past month.
 Nexa Resources S.A. is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Nexa Resources S.A. is currently trading at a Forward P/E ratio of 5.81.
-This represents a discount compared to its industry's average Forward P/E of 10.77.
+Investors should also note Nexa Resources S.A.'s current valuation metrics, including its Forward P/E ratio of 5.87.
+This represents a discount compared to its industry's average Forward P/E of 10.75.

 The Mining - Miscellaneous industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 199, putting it in the bottom 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 201, which puts it in the bottom 21% of all 250+ industries.

 Click to get this free report